 4. Automated Control & Mitigation - your systems must be equipped with a self-protection mechanism; the ability to lock itself down, or perhaps quarantine itself, or perform sand-box explosion of payloads for you to identify unusual threat patterns.
 All of these must happen in a matter of seconds — as this is a race for speed, processing, and intelligence.

 5. Prescriptive Security Analytics - your risk assessment and threat analytics must be in real-time; therefore, prescribing controls must also be done in real-time.

 6. AI-based Remediations - if prescribed controls are in real-time, then it is naturally fitting that remediations must be automated considering threats to both your physical and cyber domains.
 However, you can only do this with a combination of robots and AI, as coping-up with this task is not humanly possible.

-In the past, you would typically have a report of your vulnerabilities, you would slap some hands, patch your vulnerabilities, then go-on with your life.
-As exploits using AI and ML would mimic very normal activity patterns, which may not be easily discernible by an untrained human or traditional threat protection system, advanced tools must be used to perform discovery audits to autonomously discern these new AI viral patterns.
+In the past, you would typically have a report of your vulnerabilities.
+You would slap some hands, patch your vulnerabilities, then go on with your life.
+As exploits using AI and ML would mimic very normal activity patterns, which may not be easily discernible by an untrained human or traditional threat protection system, advanced tools must be used to perform discovery audits to discern these new AI viral patterns autonomously.
 Adaptive SIEM powered by AI will be your best chance.